cloudmesh-community/sp19-516-122/notebook.md

 * Read: chapter 13 (Containers) in Cloud Computing Book
 * Videos: Containers A and Containers B.
 * Chapters: Working on spark.md.
 Writing introduction and installation sections.
 * Activity: Learned how to spin up/spin down Google VM instances.
-Working through libcloud to automate.
+Worked with professor to add new features/explore images.

 # Week 02/11/2019-02/17/2019